Skip to main content

 Tuberculosis

-1. All cattle of any breed or age entering Illinois for feeding or grazing purposes from non-accredited tuberculosis free states must originate from a herd where a complete negative herd test has been conducted within the past 12 months, and the individual animals must have had an individual negative test within 30 days prior to entry.
+1. All cattle of any breed or age entering Illinois for feeding or grazing purposes from non-accredited tuberculosis-free states must originate from a herd where a complete negative herd test has been conducted within the past 12 months, and the individual animals must have had an individual negative test within 30 days prior to entry.

-2. Breeding cattle entering Illinois from a state that is non-accredited tuberculosis free shall be accompanied by an entry permit and an official Certificate of Veterinary Inspection issued by an accredited veterinarian showing:
+2. Breeding cattle entering Illinois from a state that is non-accredited tuberculosis-free shall be accompanied by an entry permit and an official Certificate of Veterinary Inspection issued by an accredited veterinarian showing:

-1. Cattle are officially identified by ear tag number, tattoo number or registration name and number; and
+1. Cattle are officially identified by ear tag number, tattoo number, or registration name and number; and

-2. Cattle originated from a herd where a complete negative herd test was conducted within the past 12 months and the individual animals entering Illinois were negative to two tuberculin tests conducted within 180 and 30 days prior to entry.
+2. Cattle originated from a herd where a complete negative herd test was conducted within the past 12 months and the individual animals entering Illinois were negative for two tuberculin tests conducted within 180 and 30 days prior to entry.

-3. All cattle entering Illinois for exhibition from non-accredited tuberculosis free states must originate from a herd where a complete negative herd test has been conducted within the past 12 months, and the individual animals must have had one additional negative test within 30 days prior to entry.
+3. All cattle entering Illinois for exhibition from non-accredited tuberculosis-free states must originate from a herd where a complete negative herd test has been conducted within the past 12 months, and the individual animals must have had one additional negative test within 30 days prior to entry.

-4. All breeding cattle entering Illinois from accredited tuberculosis free states shall be accompanied by an entry permit issued by the Department and an official Certificate of Veterinary Inspection issued by an accredited veterinarian.
+4. All breeding cattle entering Illinois from accredited tuberculosis-free states shall be accompanied by an entry permit issued by the Department and an official Certificate of Veterinary Inspection issued by an accredited veterinarian.
 No tuberculin test is required for breeding cattle originating from Accredited Tuberculosis Free States.

-5. Cattle entering Illinois for feeding or grazing purposes from accredited tuberculosis free states
+5. Cattle entering Illinois for feeding or grazing purposes from accredited tuberculosis-free states

-1. Feeding or grazing cattle of beef breeds from accredited tuberculosis free states under 6 months of age are required to have an entry permit and an official Certificate of Veterinary Inspection is recommended.
+1. Feeding or grazing cattle of beef breeds from accredited tuberculosis-free states under 6 months of age are required to have an entry permit and an official Certificate of Veterinary Inspection is recommended.

-2. Feeding or grazing cattle of beef breeds from accredited tuberculosis free states 6 - 18 months of age are required to have an entry permit and an official Certificate of Veterinary Inspection.
+2. Feeding or grazing cattle of beef breeds from accredited tuberculosis-free states 6 - 18 months of age are required to have an entry permit and an official Certificate of Veterinary Inspection.

 3. Animals of beef breeds 18 months of age and older are required to be officially identified and have both an official Certificate of Veterinary Inspection and an entry permit.